SSadamune/login-system-49th/README.md

     *  {"id":..., "pw":..., "name":..., "deptNo":...}

 ## features
-* used PostgreSQL to save the data
+* using PostgreSQL to save the data
-* realized simple validity verification of request
+* validity verification of request parameters
+* using Gson to serializate/deserializate JSON
+* as RESTful as I can